Skylakc/Plasma-Toroid/Documents/Tutorial_English24_7_22.md

 ### FAQ
 If you have any questions, join the telegram group： https://t.me/+eRFEajIG6_RiMTY1.
-All project developers are in the group, and you can get answers at the fastest speed.
+All project developers are in the group, and you can get answers at the fastest speed.(We try to answer all your questions within 24 hours.)

+#### Acknowledgments:
-Acknowledgments: Tate McAluney
+Tate McAluney